Last updated on February 4th, 2023 at 09:31 pm

 Cantine Indienne is a rustic, entirely vegan, farm-to-table, values-oriented cafe in Palolem.
 The food is so delicious that we *almost* moved to South Goa just to be able to eat there all the time!

-The French-Tamil owners, Manon and Satish, grow organic oyster mushrooms in their backyard (yes!), and serve up delicious, homemade thalis featuring an eclectic take on the flavors of Tanjore.
+The French-Tamil owners, Manon and Satish, grow organic oyster mushrooms in their backyard (yes!), and serve up delicious food and homemade thalis featuring an eclectic take on the flavors of Tanjore.
 Think pesserattu (green mung dosa), beetroot curry, oyster mushroom pickles, wild spinach and horsegram stir fry, and even crunchy oyster mushroom ‘wings!’
 My mouth’s watering just typing this.

 Instagram: Cantine Indienne